andrewharmellaw/archaius-spring-adapter/README.md

 Welcome to the archaius-spring-adapter.
-As we say in the POM, our aim is to simply extend the Spring (and Camel) PropertyPlaceholders in order to support Netflix's Archaius as the single of all property information.
+As we say in the POM, our aim is to simply extend the Spring (and Camel) PropertyPlaceholders in order to support Netflix's Archaius as the single source of all property information.

 Why would we go to this trouble?
 Properties can be loaded fine into Spring, and now, with the BridgePropertyPlaceholder from Camel you can use that same file for your Camel properties too.

 But what if you want more?
-Specifically in our case, our itch that we scratched was the desire to use the Netflix Hystrix circuit breakers in our Spring/Camel projects.
-These depend upon Archaius for their config, and as you need to tune them, this config is important.
-Having already got all our Camel and Spring properties in one place, why now accept another properties source just for one more component in our architecture.
-The archaius-spring-adapter was born.
+Specifically, the itch that we scratched was the desire to use the Netflix Hystrix circuit breakers in our Spring/Camel projects.
+These depend upon Archaius for their configuration, and as you need to tune them, this configuration is important.
+Having already got all our Camel and Spring properties in one place, why would we want to accept _another_ properties source just for one more component in our architecture?
+After some googling, the archaius-spring-adapter was born.

-Finally, it should be noted right up front that while the itch for this scratching did originate with us, we weren't alone.
+At this point, it should be noted right up front that while the itch for this scratching was ours, we weren't alone.
 The initial example upon which this code is based can be seen in this Archaius issue thread:

 https://github.com/Netflix/archaius/issues/113